loganmay/upmunc-speaker-tracker/README.md

 #### Remove a speaker

-If a delegate wishes to be removed from the speakers list, use the **red x button** to begin deleting delegates.
-Once you're done removing delegates, use the **red thumbs up button** to return to the normal view.
+If a delegate wishes to be removed from the speakers list, just hover over the speaker and click the **red x button** that appears.

 #### Give a speaker the floor